wasp-lang/wasp/web/docs/tutorial/07-auth.md

 // ...
 ```

-As always, we have to update the database:
+As always, you must migrate the database after changing the Entities:

 ```sh
 wasp db migrate-dev